dsnoeijer/angular/aio/content/guide/upgrade.md

 </div>

-Once you're running a hybrid app, you can start the gradual process of upgrading code.
+Once you're running a hybrid application, you can start the gradual process of upgrading code.
 One of the more common patterns for doing that is to use an Angular component in an AngularJS context.
-This could be a completely new component or one that was previously AngularJS but has been rewritten for Angular.
+This could be a completely new component or one that used to be AngularJS but has been rewritten for Angular.

 Say you have an Angular component that shows information about a hero: